The Postman (film): Plot

-During a raid on Pineview, General Bethlehem learns of the Postman's claim of a restored government in Minneapolis.
-Fearing his loss of power if word spreads, Bethlehem has the post office burned to the ground, kills Michael, abducts Abby, and raids Benning looking for the Postman, who he does not know is the nomad.
-The Postman surrenders, but Abby rescues him, and they flee into the surrounding mountains, where they hibernate through the winter in an abandoned cabin.
-In the spring, they leave and encounter another postal carrier, who reveals that Mercury has kept the Postal Service alive by recruiting other carriers and opening more post offices, connecting settlements across the former U.S. and inadvertently forming a quasi-society in the "Restored United States".
+The postman delivers letters to Benning, bringing the residents hope.
+Meanwhile, during a raid on Pineview, Bethlehem learns of the Postman's claim of a restored government in Minneapolis.
+Fearing his loss of power if word spreads, Bethlehem has the post office razed, kills Michael and abducts Abby.
+Benning repels a raid by Bethlehem, and the Postman suggests negotiation.
+The townspeople ask the Postman to negotiate for them; however, General Bethlehem does not recognize the Postman, refuses to negotiate, and orders him killed.
+Abby helps rescue the Postman, before the Postman and Abby flee into the surrounding mountains, where they recover over the winter in an abandoned cabin.
+Abby tells the Postman she is pregnant with his baby.
+In the spring, they leave and encounter another postal carrier, who reveals that Mercury has kept the Postal Service alive by recruiting other carriers and opening more post offices, connecting settlements across the former U.S. and forming a quasi-society in the "Restored United States".

 Bethlehem, threatened by the rise of the Restored U.S., persecutes and publicly executes postal carriers.
-Wracked by guilt for their deaths, the Postman, now effectively the Postmaster General, orders the Postal Service to disband and writes a letter to the militia revealing that it was formed on a lie, but Bethlehem, dismayed upon learning the Restored U.S. has spread as far as California, redoubles his efforts to hunt down the Postman.
-The Postman, Abby, and a group of young postal carriers travel to Bridge City, escape Holnist scouts with help from the mayor and rally the population to resist Bethlehem.
+Wracked by guilt for their deaths, the Postman reads a fake announcement from the President of the Restored U.S. ordering the Postal Service to disband, and writes a confession to Bethlehem admitting that the Restored U.S. was a lie.
+Bethlehem orders the execution of Mercury and another postal carrier.
+Bethlehem stops the execution, killing only the other postal carrier himself and choosing to keep Mercury as a bargaining chip, before redoubling his efforts to capture the Postman.
+The Postman, Abby, and a group of young postal carriers travel to Bridge City, tailed by Holnist scouts, who reveal Bethlehem is looking for the Postman.

 The Postman organizes a Restored U.S. Army to face the Holnists in a pitched battle.
-Unwilling to allow further bloodshed, the Postman reveals to Bethlehem that he is "Shakespeare" and challenges him to a one-on-one duel for power with their troops as witnesses; per Holnist traditions, Bethlehem accepts.
+Unwilling to allow further bloodshed, the Postman reveals to Bethlehem that he is "Shakespeare" and challenges him to a duel for power with their troops as witnesses; per Holnist traditions (as the Postman shows the Holnist branding on his shoulder which he received, entitling him to challenge), Bethlehem accepts.
 The Postman wins the hand-to-hand fight, but spares Bethlehem's life to maintain morale.
 Bethlehem tries to shoot the Postman as he turns away, but is shot dead by Getty, who disarms the Holnists.
+Later, the Postman returns to Abby, meeting his newborn daughter, named Hope.

 Thirty years later in 2043, the Postman dies at the age of 70.
-His adult daughter Hope speaks at a ceremony unveiling a memorial honoring his efforts in St. Rose, Oregon, part of the Restored U.S., with the implication that modern society and technology have returned.
+His adult daughter Hope speaks at a ceremony unveiling a memorial honoring his efforts in St. Rose, part of the Restored U.S., with the implication that modern society and technology have returned following the country's reestablishment.